 I understand that if section 6 is blank or incomplete, this Account may be established without a financial professional/dealer assigned to the Account and the Custodian and its affiliates shall not give tax advice or investment advice, nor determine whether the IRA is appropriate for me.
-By signing this form, (i) I authorize and direct IIS to maintain the account referenced herein, and (ii) I agree to indemnify and hold harmless IIS, its affiliates, each of their respective employees, officers, trustees, or directors, and each of the Invesco funds from and against any and all claims, losses, liabilities, damages and expenses that may be incurred by reason of your actions taken in accordance with the instructions set forth herein.
+By signing this form, (i) I authorize and direct IIS to maintain the account referenced herein, and (ii) I agree to indemnify and hold harmless IIS, its parents, affiliates, each of their respective employees, officers, trustees, directors, successors, assigns, and each of the Invesco funds (collectively, "Invesco") from and against any and all actions, suits, claims, costs, losses, liabilities, damages and expenses of any kind or character that may be incurred directly or indirectly as a result of the actions taken by Invesco in accordance with the instructions and other provisions set forth herein.